BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Find A Campaigns Aggregated Metrics.md

     1. a status of 200 OK
     1. the response body does NOT contain a value of -1 for Response.Status
     1. Confirm Response.Status value is 1.

+---

+## Index of all Use Cases [link](https://benchmarkemail.github.io/RESTful-API-v3/